-The sites Livemocha, and busuu are actually commercial sites with courses that I didn’t find useful, but both have large communities of people from across the world that you can contact directly to ask for their Skype details.
-Rosetta Stone’s “sharedtalk” actively discourages this (“Skype” is a banned word that is asterisked out whenever you mention it in discussions, which goes to show how restrictive they are), but is good for written chats in that language.
+The site busuu is actually commercial sites with courses that I didn't find useful, but both have large communities of people from across the world that you can contact directly to ask for their Skype details.
+Rosetta Stone's “sharedtalk” actively discourages this (“Skype” is a banned word that is asterisked out whenever you mention it in discussions, which goes to show how restrictive they are), but is good for written chats in that language.

 The Polyglot Club organizes regular meet-ups in major cities that allow you to practice many different languages.
 You can also contact users directly to ask for corrections of text or a language exchange.

 Couchsurfing, meetup and Internations also have great regular meet-ups in the real world to practice specific languages, or to just hang out with an international crowd.
 Couchsurfing also lets you search their community per language for the city you are in, so you can message people directly to invite them out for a coffee and chat.